 Company Background & Financial Strength

 Founded in 1937 by attorneys Joseph M. Lewis and Jack Green in Cleveland, Ohio, Progressive has grown from a small mutual insurer into the second-largest personal auto insurer in the United States.
-The company now serves over 35 million policyholders and recorded $74.4 billion in net written premiums in 2024 — a 21% year-over-year jump.
-Under the leadership of CEO Tricia Griffith, who took over in 2016, Progressive has continued to innovate aggressively in the digital insurance space.
+According to Progressive's 2025 Annual Report, the company added 3.6 million policyholders in 2025, ending the year with 37.4 million policies in force (an 11% year-over-year increase) and posted $72.6 billion in net premiums written on a GAAP basis, up 14% year over year.
+Under CEO Tricia Griffith, who took over in 2016, Progressive has continued to innovate aggressively in the digital insurance space.

 Unique Features: Snapshot & Name Your Price

-Progressive sets itself apart from the competition with two tools you won't find anywhere else.
+Progressive sets itself apart from the competition with two tools you won't find at most competitors.

 Progressive Snapshot® (Telematics Program)